braazaareer/writeup/reverse_engineering/L3akCTF_2025/Alpha/Write_up.md

-# Alpha CTF Write-up: Deobfuscating with Signals and Self-Modifying Code
+# Alpha Write-up: Deobfuscating with Signals and Self-Modifying Code

 This write-up details the solution for the "Alpha" reverse engineering challenge.
 This was a fascinating binary that employed several layers of clever obfuscation, including anti-debugging via signal handling, runtime code decryption, and arithmetically obfuscated functions.
 Solving it required a combination of static and dynamic analysis, code scripting, and constraint solving.